No. 41: Glenn Davis

 Quincy Olivari, Los Angeles Lakers forward (2024-25):

-“Who is No. 41?
-The winning way Quincy Olivari introduced himself to Lakers nation,” was the headline on a Los Angeles Times story in mid-October when the Lakers had their annual media day in El Segundo prior to training camp for the 2024-25 season.
-The undrafted training-camp signee on a non-guaranteed contract deal became somewhat famous on the Internet one day for arranging to have his photo taken with LeBron James in the background of a TV interview being done with James’ son, Bronny.
-He then went out and had 11 points, with five rebounds and two assists during a 10-minute window in an exhibition game win in Milwaukee.
+A headline on a Los Angeles Times story in mid-October of 2024 read: “Who is No. 41?
+The winning way Quincy Olivari introduced himself to Lakers nation.”
+When the Lakers had their annual media day in El Segundo prior to training camp for the 2024-25 season, Oliveri, an undrafted training-camp signee on a non-guaranteed contract deal became somewhat famous on the Internet one day for arranging to have his photo taken with LeBron James in the background of a TV interview being done with James’ son, Bronny.
+Oliveri then put in 11 points, with five rebounds and two assists during a 10-minute window in an exhibition game win in Milwaukee.
 “Yeeeeaaaahhhhh Q!!,” James posted on Instagram afterward.
 “They know who 41 is now.”
 Olivari was eventually signed to a two-way contract and went to the Lakers’ South Bay G-League team, using the mantra “Who is #41?” as his motivation.
 In the ’24-’25 season, Olivari played 10 minutes over two games, making one three-pointer.

 We also have: